- Lives crumble with the erosion of values – physically, mentally, emotionally, and spiritually.

 - Character development always involves a choice, and temptation provides that opportunity.
 Integrated character – with ethical values, heart-based integrity, empathy, and moral strength at its core – coupled with pure motives, are the foundation of effective people.

-- Moral values are beliefs concerning what is important.
+- Ethical values are beliefs concerning what is important and just.
 Authentic people align their words and actions with their core values.

 - Organizational leadership needs to understand a biological fact: high-stress work environments driven by self-indulgent authorities and their archaic management systems are bad for business – lowered productivity, trust and cooperation, ethicalness, engagement, human connectedness, caring, empathy, generosity…and ultimately, a bottom line!